HajoRijgersberg/OM/README.md

 ## <a name="libraries"></a>Libraries

-Several libraries support the use of OM:
+The following libraries support the use of OM:

 * [`om-java-libs`](https://github.com/dieudonne-willems/om-java-libs): A software library written in Java that uses OM to convert between units.
 * [`om-python-libs`](https://github.com/lapsedPacifist/OMLib/tree/feature/rdf): Same in Python.